clairton/unoapi-cloud/examples/typebot/README.md

 For exemplo, if your session number is Y and you want do webhook with id W to never send more message to number X

-ttl param is in milliseconds
+ttl param is in seconds

-To remove a phone number your black, send ttl with 0
+To remove a phone number your black, send ttl with 0, with ttl -1, never expire

 ```sh
 curl -i -X POST \